IWAtech/imagex/README.md

 ## Parameters
 The following 6 parameters are currently available:
 #### url *(required)*
-The url of the image you want to resize/crop/proxy.
+The url of the image you want to resize/crop/proxy. *You can also base64-encode the url parameter if you like.*
 #### mode
 Currently two modes are available: *"resize"* and *"crop"*.
 Default is *"resize"*.
 #### width